nickjj/orats/README.md

 `orats role your_github_user_name.mynewrole --repo-name ansible-mynewrole`

 The custom repo name is probably what you'll want to use all the time if you plan to make your roles open source.

-For example my roles are named things like `nickjj.postgres` and `nickjj .rails`.
+For example my roles are named things like `nickjj.postgres` and `nickjj.rails`.
 However my repos are named `ansible-postgres` and `ansible-rails`.

 When you submit your role to the galaxy you would use `rails` as the optional name for your role.